intel/llvm/sycl/doc/design/DeviceIf.md

 ### Compiler driver macro predefines

-Most of the changes to the compiler driver are described above, but there is one additional change specific to phase 1.
-The compiler driver must predefine one of the following macros when invoking the device compiler, according to the device name passed to `-fsycl-targets`:
+Most of the changes to the compiler driver are described above, but there are a few small additional changes that are specific to phase 1.
+If the user invokes the compiler driver with `-fsycl-targets=<device>` where `<device>` is one of the GPU device names listed above, the compiler driver must predefine one of the following corresponding C++ macro names:

 * `__SYCL_TARGET_INTEL_GPU_BDW__`
 * `__SYCL_TARGET_INTEL_GPU_SKL__`